tzhouhc/virt-counter.nvim/README.md

   -- Whether to count newline characters or not.
 Due to neovim native counting -- mechanisms, probably does not work correctly in blockwise selection. count_newlines = false,
+  -- additional spaces to put before the virtual text. spacing = 0,
   -- Custom format function for the count, receives the number of lines and chars -- as two integers params, and expects a string (or nil) in return. format = function(lines, chars)